2009 Oakland Athletics season

 The Oakland Athletics' 2009 season was their 41st in Oakland, California.
 It was also the 109th season in franchise history.
-The team finished fourth in the American League West with a record of 75-87.
+The team finished fourth in the American League West with a record of 75–87, and finished last in their division for the first time since 1998.

 The Athletics entered the season with a measure of hope.
-During the 2008-09 offseason, the team added numerous hitters through both trades and free agent signings.
+During the 2008–09 offseason, the team added numerous hitters through both trades and free agent signings.
 The most notable addition was that of outfielder Matt Holliday.
 Holliday was acquired from the Colorado Rockies in exchange for rookie outfielder Carlos González, starting pitcher Greg Smith, and closer Huston Street.
 Oakland also added a handful of veterans via free agency; these included Orlando Cabrera, Nomar Garciaparra, and former Athletics superstar Jason Giambi.
 The signings were meant to improve the team's offense, which was the American League's worst (as measured by number of runs scored) in 2008.

 While the Athletics' offense improved considerably in 2009, its gains were largely offset by inconsistent pitching.
 All told, Oakland would finish the season with a third consecutive losing record.